Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: The Baryonic Tully-Fisher Relation

 which is just the baryonic Tully-Fisher relation with a critical acceleration

 The predicted critical acceleration is the universal part (\ref{eq:a0-1}) plus a scale dependent correction term.
-Although there are many possible corrections to the universal part (\ref{eq:a0-1}), such as the mass distribution (not point mass) correction in galaxies, the scale dependent part $R_{b}\Delta\tau$ is also a possible correction rigidly predicted in the Ricci flow of spacetime which maybe important amount other contributions.
-To fit the observed value $a_{0}\approx\frac{\sqrt{\Lambda}}{\left(6\sim8\right)}$ for spiral galaxies at the galactic scale $t_{g}$ w.r.t. $t_{b}$, if we attempt to attribute all the discrepancy to the scale correction, it equivalent to require
+Although there are many possible corrections to the universal part (\ref{eq:a0-1}), such as the mass distribution (not point mass) correction in galaxies, the scale dependent part $R_{b}\Delta t$ is also a possible correction rigidly predicted in the Ricci flow of spacetime which may be important amount other contributions.
+To fit the observed value $a_{0}\approx\frac{\sqrt{\Lambda}}{\left(6\sim8\right)}$ for spiral galaxies at the galactic scale $t_{g}$ w.r.t. $t_{b}$, if we attempt to attribute all the discrepancy to the scale correction, it equivalent to require a rough value

-In principle, the correction term is scale $t_{g}$ dependent, the reason that the term here roughly takes a constant value and hardly varies with the scale difference $\Delta\tau$ is because $t_{g}$ corresponds to a very long distance galactic scale $t_{g}\approx0^{-}$ w.r.t. the baryonic scale $t_{b}\ll t_{g}\apprle0$ which can be considered as the fiducial lab scale, so $\Delta\tau\approx-t_{b}$ is approximately a constant, and the corrected $a_{0}$ is roughly universal.
-Presently there is also no evidence \citep{2012The} for a redshift evolution of $a_{0}$.
+As is shown in eq.(\ref{eq:flow of R and g}), the correction factor $1-\frac{1}{2}R_{b}\Delta t\approx(0.13\sim0.18)$ also renormalizes the scalar curvature $R_{g}$, in this case, the action (\ref{eq:pre-approx}) differs from the standard EH action in $R_{b}$ by about $\frac{R_{g}-R_{b}}{R_{b}}\approx\left(4.6\sim6.7\right)$ times.
+Note that the approximation in the action (\ref{eq:approx-1}) deviates from (\ref{eq:pre-approx}) by about 10\%.
+In this sense, the approximated action (\ref{eq:approx-1}) is closer to MOND than the standard Einstein-Hilbert theory.